Living with AHP

 - Start by saying that AHP is real: Although rare, with painful symptoms that mimic other diseases, AHP is a real genetic disease that can disrupt one's daily life

-- Some may feel that a person with AHP is exaggerating or being overly dramatic.
+- Some may feel that a person living with AHP is exaggerating or being overly dramatic.
 Explain to family, friends, and co-workers that AHP is a rare, genetic disease.
 It is often confused with other diseases.
-This can help them understand the unique burden of AHP1,3
+This can help them understand the unique burden of AHP

-- Consider telling your immediate family, supervisor, and human resources manager about the unpredictability of these attacks, so they can be supportive when these occur1,9
+- Consider telling your immediate family, supervisor, and human resources manager about the unpredictability of these attacks, so they can be supportive when these occur

-- Be sure to make your family, friends, and co-workers aware of these diet and lifestyle changes1,6
+- Be sure to make your family, friends, and co-workers aware of these diet and lifestyle changes